+A new survey on retirement saving suggests that too many younger Americans are relying either on wishful thinking or blind faith.
+There is a difference between the two, though they both lead down the same path.
 A T. Rowe Price survey of investors between the age of 21 and 50 showed that most at least recognize the need to save for retirement.
 However, most are not taking adequate measures to finance a secure retirement.

-The good news is that among the investors surveyed, 92 percent who can contribute to a 401(k) plan are doing so.
+Saving without a plan The good news is that among the investors surveyed, 92 percent who can contribute to a 401(k) plan are doing so.
 However, here is where the wishful thinking and blind faith come in:

 - Wishful thinking.
 Sixty-eight percent of respondents are contributing less than 10 percent to their 401(k) plans.
 Thinking you can fund 20 or so years of retirement on less than 10 percent of your income is unrealistic.